 It is the decision of the Radiologic Technology program/director to comply with Montana State Laws regarding employee maternity leave, when considering maternity leave for students within the program.
 Under this law, pregnant students are entitled to a "reasonable" leave of absence for maternity.
 "Reasonable" in the case of a normal pregnancy and delivery is deemed to be six (6) consecutive calendar weeks, which will be granted after the birth of the child, if requested.

-Radiologic Technology Program Declaration/Revocation of Pregnancy Form pregnancy.
-My estimated date of conception was

-, do hereby make this voluntary declaration/revocation of
+Radiologic Technology Program Declaration/Revocation of Pregnancy Form , do hereby make this voluntary declaration/revocation of